 Database of Hospitals and Medical Institutions

-Enter names, places, and keywords in the box below to search a database designed to help researchers track name changes and identify locations with historical materials about them.
-Suggestions are welcome.
+Enter names, places, and keywords in the box below to search a database designed to help researchers track name changes and identify archival repositories that hold historical materials about them.

 Hospital and Medical School Records